valentinmoulard/ARPG/README.md

 # Current Features

-The player can collect ressources, interract with a shop keeper to buy or sell items by pressing the E key.
+The player can collect ressources (stones or herbs currently), interract with a shop keeper to buy or sell items by pressing the E key to interract with them.
 The parent class of all character implements an interface called InterractInterface.
 This one allows to trigger the interract function proper to each objects.
 Interract with a rock will collect it and put it in the inventory, interract with the shop keeper will display the shop UI and interract with a fire altar will turn on or off the fire.
 <p align="center">
   <img src="UE4%20Logs/1.PNG">
 </p>

-The player can show the inventory by pressing the Tab key.
+The player can toggle the inventory by pressing the Tab key.
 For now, this is just a UI to visualize the player's inventory and can't do anything.
 The player can only click on usable items such as herbs to heal.
 More items to come later.
 <p align="center">
   <img src="UE4%20Logs/2.PNG">
 </p>